pazr49/ententi/README.md

 6. Open [http://localhost:3000](http://localhost:3000) in your browser

-## 🌟 Use Cases

-### For Language Learners
-- **Immersive Reading**: Access authentic content that matches your current level
-- **Vocabulary Building**: Interact with words in context for better retention
-- **Pronunciation Practice**: Listen to native-like pronunciation and practice speaking

-### For Language Teachers
-- **Customized Materials**: Create level-appropriate reading materials from current events
-- **Engaging Homework**: Assign reading that adapts to each student's level
-- **Progress Tracking**: Monitor student engagement with reading materials

-## 🔒 Privacy & Security

-Ententi is designed with privacy in mind.
-All user data and preferences are securely stored in Supabase, and API keys are handled securely through environment variables.

-## 📱 Mobile Experience

-The app is fully responsive and works beautifully on mobile devices, allowing language learners to practice on the go.

-## 🔜 Roadmap

-- Reading comprehension quizzes
-- Social learning features
-- Spaced repetition for vocabulary
-- Progress analytics
-- Native mobile apps

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Mozilla Readability for their incredible content extraction library
-- The Supabase team for their robust backend services
-- OpenAI and Google for their powerful AI APIs